ViewComponent/view_component/README.md

 end
 ```

-Using a mixture of templates and inline rendering in a component is not supported.
+Using a mixture of templates and inline rendering in a component is not supported (templates will be prioritized).

 ### Conditional Rendering